What is an Electrical Engineering Technician?

 - Write engineering specifications to clarify design details or functional criteria of experimental electronics units.

-Below is a list of the skills most Electrical Engineering Technicians say are important on the job.
+These are the skills Electrical Engineering Technicians say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.